Configure Cisco Unified Communications Manager

 That will, however, provide you a great place to start when configuring your Cisco Unified Communications Manager platform to work with our standards-compliant SIP trunking service.
 The following describes setting up a sample configuration.

-- Have your Flowroute SIP Credentials, found on the Interconnection > Status & Setup page of Flowroute Manage.
+- Have your Flowroute SIP Credentials, found on the Interconnection & Registration page of Flowroute Manage.

 This section will vary depending on your configuration.
 We suggest setting the variable